Join a guided tour of the permanent collection, on Saturdays and Sundays at 3 pm.

-From 1937 to 1952 he served as an instructor at the Museo Artistico Industriale in Rome.
-During this period he explored different materials in his sculpture, including clay and bronze, won the Premio dell’Accademia d’Italia (in 1942), and had his first solo exhibition (at the Galleria La Margherita, Rome, in 1943) and retrospective (at the Palazzo Barberini, Rome, in 1951).
+From 1937 to 1952 he taught at the Museo Artistico Industriale in Rome.
+During this period he experimented with different materials, including clay and bronze.
+In 1942 he won the Premio dell’Accademia d’Italia.
+His first solo exhibition took place at the Galleria La Margherita in Rome, in 1943.
+In 1951 a retrospective of his art was held at Palazzo Barberini in Rome.
 He continued to teach through most of the 1950s, first at the Accademia di Belle Arti in Florence and then at the Accademia di Brera in Milan.
-Fazzini’s earliest works were mostly relief sculptures carved in wood: Baroque-inspired compositions with an emphasis on movement and plasticity.
-Over the next decade his style would take on a more sober affect, though he would never relinquish his preoccupation with plasticity and the idea of the “unfinished” as a means of heightening a work’s expressive quality.
+Fazzini’s earliest works were mostly relief sculptures carved in wood, Baroque-inspired compositions with an emphasis on movement and plasticity.
+Over the next decade his style would take on a more sober appearance, though he never relinquished his preoccupation with plasticity and the idea of the “unfinished” as a means of heightening a work’s expressive quality.

-In the late 1930s and early 1940s he began to focus more attention on portraiture subtly infused with a sense of humanity; Fazzini’s portrait of Giuseppe Ungaretti from 1936 inspired the poet to call him “a sculptor of the wind.”
-The artist returned to a more Baroque sensibility in the period between 1946 and 1955 with works in which he combined figures from real life and fantasy with a sense of dynamic visual rhythm.
-Fazzini is best known for his later, more monumental works, including Monument to the Resistance (Monumento alla Resistenza, 1956) in Ancona and Resurrection (La resurrezione, 1972–77), commissioned by the Vatican.
+In the late 1930s and early 1940s he began to produce portraits subtly infused with a sense of humanity.
+Fazzini’s portrait of Giuseppe Ungaretti from 1936 inspired the poet to call him “a sculptor of the wind.”
+The artist returned to a more Baroque sensibility in the period between 1946 and 1955 with works in which he combined dynamic figures drawn from real life and fantasy.
+Fazzini is best known for his later, monumental works, such as Monument to the Resistance (1956), located in Ancona, and Resurrection (1972–77), commissioned by the Vatican.
 Fazzini died in Rome on December 4, 1987.